mukeshkumargupta/MukeshKumarGupta/README.md

 ### Tags: Kafka, Spring Boot
 https://github.com/mukeshkumargupta/java-j2ee-projects-demo/tree/master/spring-boot-kafka-example-master Using Spring boot, kafka producer and consumer is created.
 How to produce messages from command line and consume those messages from kafka consumer using spring boot and vice versa.
 Most of things are covered to start kafka based project using spring boot.
 To get details on code level, please refer the project link.

+### Tags: Docker, Kubernetes
+https://github.com/mukeshkumargupta/docker-projects-demo This is basic of docker.
+Here it is learned how to create image, use it.

+https://github.com/mukeshkumargupta/kubernetes-projects-demo It is all about project demo related to k8s.

 ### Tags: Microservices
 https://github.com/mukeshkumargupta/java-j2ee-projects-demo/tree/master/spring-boot-microservices-workshop-master
 If you want to create your own microservice using spring boot.
 You may refer this project.
 There are three microservices i.e. movie catalog service,